Chapter 12: Miscellaneous

 If the correction request relates to a name then the request must be made on a Form 20.
 Any other part of the Form 1 (for example, priority details) Form 9A, Form 7, or the priority document may be corrected by making a written request.
 All Form 20s will be routed to Register Admin section in the first instance who will forward any s.117 corrections to Formalities to deal with using the message Form 20 correction.

-In either case the request is considered by the Assistant Head of Administration or in his/her absence either the person substituting for them or the Head of Administration.
 A minute should be produced in PDAX explaining the background of the correction sought and, if there is any doubt as to the validity of the request, a recommendation as to its allowability.
-The case should then be forwarded to the Assistant Head of Administration via the Formalities Manager.
+The case should then be forwarded to the Formalities Manager.

 If the request relates to an error introduced by the electronic delivery of the application then it can be considered under rule 105(4).
 However, this does not apply if the error was already present prior to the transmission of the application.